Skip to navigationSkip to content

 The black-legged tick is increasingly common in southern Quebec and spreading north.
 Luckily, there are simple precautions that help prevent tick bites while or after hiking.

-Here are five anti-tick tactics!
+Here are 5 anti-tick tactics!

 Learn more